animegakuen/cosplayer_submission/README.md

 There are three pages:
 - `/` & `/submit` - where you can submit a cosplayer to be added.
-- `/cosplayers` - which shows in a grid list all the registered cosplayers.
+- `/cosplayers` - which shows in a grid list all the registered cosplayers that have confirmed their presence.
+- `/cosplayers/all` - which shows in a grid list all the registered cosplayers and allows to confirm a cosplayer's presence.
 - `/jury` - that a juror can access to cast votes.
+- `/winners` - which show a list of cosplayers' names and mean scores, sorted by highest mean score to lowest.

 Since it is a quite simple front-end we will not document much, but, beware that many components are in Brazilian Portuguese, as that's our audience.
 The `/submit` route for example expects on it's submission a Brazilian mobile phone